openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 - PPT (packed packet headers, tile-part header) marker

 By default these are excluded from the output, in order to prevent excessive output size.

-### ‘wrapper’ option (deprecated)

-This deprecated option is included for backward-compatibility, and only takes effect if `--legacyout` (see above) is used.By default, the *jpylyzer* 1.x releases would create a separate XML tree for each analysed image, without any overarching hierarchy.
-For multiple-image pathname expressions this resulted in output that was **not** well-formed XML.
-The `--legacyout` option still results in this is behaviour.
-For example:

-    jpylyzer --legacyout rubbish.jp2 garbage.jp2 > rubbish.xml

-In this case, the file ‘rubbish.xml’ contains a succession of two XML trees, which by itself is not well-formed XML.
-The `--wrapper` option is provided to create valid XML instead:

-    jpylyzer --legacyout --wrapper rubbish.jp2 garbage.jp2 > rubbish.xml

-In the above case the XML trees of the individual images are wrapped inside a ‘results’ element.
-When the `--recurse` option is used, jpylyzer will automatically wrap the output in a ‘results’ element, so there's no need to specify `--wrapper` in that case.

-Starting with version 2.0, *jpylyzer* *always* generates well-formed XML (unless the `--legacyout` option is used), which makes the  `--wrapper` option largely obsolete, apart from cases where the 'old' behaviour is needed for backward-compatibility reasons.

 ### ‘nullxml’ option